-- Before placing the fuel tank in the original position, make sure that the fuel hose is not damaged.
-If the fuel hose is damaged, do not start the engine but have a Yamaha dealer replace the hose, otherwise fuel may leak. - Make sure that the fuel tank hoses are properly connected and routed, and not pinched.
+- Before placing the fuel tank in the original position, make sure that all hoses (i.e., fuel hose, fuel tank breather hose, fuel tank overflow hose) are not damaged, that they are properly connected and routed, and that they are not pinched. - If any hose is damaged, have a Yamaha dealer replace the hose before starting the engine, otherwise fuel may leak.